Bad Man (2025 film): Production

 In February 2024, it was announced that Seann William Scott, Rob Riggle, Johnny Simmons, Chance Perdomo and Lovi Poe would be added along with the cast which is directed by Michael Diliberti.

 Filming took place in Helena, Alabama, and Graysville, Alabama, from December 11, 2023, to January 19, 2024, in which the film had wrapped.

 Production was already completed when Perdomo died following a motorcycle crash in late-March 2024.
 This marks his final film appearance and is dedicated to his memory.

 Release

 Bad Man was theatrically released by Vertical in September 5, 2025.

 Reception

 UK Film Review praised Bad Man as a sharp crime comedy that reworks the classic “new sheriff in town” trope.
-The review highlighted Johnny Simmons’ nuanced performance and Seann William Scott’s comedic flair, noting the film’s satire of macho bravado and social posturing.
+The review highlighted Johnny Simmons’s nuanced performance and Seann William Scott’s comedic flair, noting the film’s satire of macho bravado and social posturing.

+Bad Man entered the Top 10 across various streaming platforms including Amazon Prime in USA (#4), Paramount+ in Canada (#1), Starz across of the Middle East and North Africa as well as Germany on Apple TV.